AMWA-TV/info-006/docs/Device implementation How To.md

 ```

-Now retrieve the set point gain value for the `right-gain` using the generic getter for the property (5p1).
+Now retrieve the set point gain value for the `right-gain` `oid` 23 using the generic getter for the property (5p1).

 Copy and paste the following into the WebSocket King Client.
 The level and index of the gain set point value parameter is obtained from the definition of the `NcGain` class in the [MS-05-02](https://github.com/AMWA-TV/ms-05-02/blob/v1.0-dev/idl/NC-Framework.webidl) webIDL.